-Here a complication arises because the component $\Pi_0$ is strictly zero and the field $A_0$ has no conjugate momentum.
-The non-zero components are the electrical field $F{0k} = E_k$ .
-Moreover the equations of motion imply $\partial_k \Pi_k = 0$ which is an equation without time derivative.
+Here, a complication arises because the component Π_0 is strictly zero and the field A_0 has no conjugate momentum.
+The non-zero components form the electrical field $F{0k} = E_k$.
+Moreover, the equations of motion imply $\partial_k \Pi_k = 0$ which is an equation without time derivative.
+This so-called constraint has to be implemented on the dynamical data provided in each time slice.2 It is related to Gauss' law which determines the electrical charge density (zero) from a field configuration.

-The missing of the momentum $\Pi_0$ and the spatial differential equation for $\Pi_k$ are two constraints which the momenta will have to satisfy, even in the initial condition.
-These are so-called constraints.
-For the massless vector field they are related to gauge redundancy of A. Although $A{\mu}$ has four components, one of them can be chosen arbitrarily using gauge symmetry.
-Effectively $A{\mu}$ has only three physically relevant components, which is matched by only three conjugate momenta.
+The missing of the momentum Π_0 and the constraint for Π_k are related to gauge redundancy of A. Although A{μ} has four components, one of them can be chosen arbitrarily using gauge symmetry.
+Effectively A{μ} has only three physically relevant components, which is matched by only three conjugate momenta.